Stuycs-K/final-project-09-shkolnik-simon-chau-brian/WORKLOG.md

 ### date 5/22/2024

-Started taking notes on fourier transformations in presentation and researching
+Started taking notes on research of fourier transformations with audio stegnoraphy in presentation and worked on README

 ### date y